hacefresko/TP-Link-Archer-C6-EU-re/README.md

 *	Performed some recon with [miranda-upnp](https://code.google.com/archive/p/miranda-upnp/) ([logs](logs/miranda.log)).
 *	Cannot perform a Punch in The Hole attack at `WANConnectionDevice:WANIPConnection:AddPortMapping` due to the host validating the IP that sends the request
-*	Cannot create malicious Port Forwarding entry with XSS at `WANConnectionDevice:WANIPConnection:AddPortMapping` due to HTMl sanitanization
+*	Cannot create malicious Port Forwarding entry with XSS at `WANConnectionDevice:WANIPConnection:AddPortMapping` due to HTML sanitanization

 ### Mobile App